spectrocloud/tutorials/README.md

 - [ ] Added a README.md file that explains the tutorial code and links to the respective tutorial page.

-- [ ] All Terraform variables have descriptions
+- [ ] Verified all Terraform variables have helpful descriptions.

 - [ ] Formatted all code with proper `fmt` command such as `go fmt`, or `terraform fmt`.

-- [ ] If Terrraform, run the following command in the tutorial folder to generate Terrform documentation for the code.
+- [ ] If Terrraform, run the following command in the tutorial folder to generate Terrform documentation.

   ```shell
   terraform-docs markdown table . >> README.md`